mocks-server/website/docs/getting-started/quick-start.md

 ## Scaffold

-When the server is started for the first time, it will create a configuration file and a scaffold folder containing some examples of routes and collections.
+When the server is started for the first time, it creates a configuration file and a scaffold folder containing some examples of routes and collections.

 ```
 project-root/